 The park today

-More recently The Caley has been working in partnership with The City of Edinburgh Council on the restoration of the park.
+More recently The Caley has been working in partnership with The City of Edinburgh Council and the Friends of Saughton Park on the restoration of the park.
 Thanks to a successful Heritage Lottery bid, this project will allow the Caley to have a permanent office base within the park, with active teaching and demonstration gardens.

-Unfortunately, not all of the elements on the Caley’s wish list are included in the lottery funded element – for example a Caley glasshouse and potting shed, so we have much more work to do.
+Unfortunately, not all of the elements on the Caley’s wish list are included in the lottery funded element.
+We would love to have a Caley glasshouse and potting shed, so we have much more work to do.
 The Caley’s aspiration to have a demonstration garden is not new.
-Since 1809 the focus of the Society has been to share knowledge and skills and to give advice on the best varieties of fruit, vegetables and flowers to grow in Scotland.
+Since 1809 the focus of the Society has been to share knowledge and skills.
+We have a very clear aim: to inspire, encourage and improve the science, art and practice of horticulture in all its branches and to advance education in gardening and horticulture for the public benefit of Scotland.

 - The Winter Garden which has been completely re-engineered and landscaped with exciting new displays featuring plants from the Americas, South Africa and the Himalayas and the Atlantic Islands.